aecsocket/aeronet/README.md

 * A high-level app networking library, featuring replication, rollback, etc.
   * This crate only concerns the transport of data payloads, not what the payloads actually contain
 * `#![no_std]`
+* A non-client-to-server networking library (e.g. peer-to-peer)
+  * A client is expected to only have at most 1 connection to a server - although this server could also be a client who is in the same app

 # Overview